IBM-Cloud/docs/services/Cloudant/offerings/index.md

 Pricing is metered,
 based on your monthly usage.
-There is no charge if your monthly usage is under $50.00 (as at August 2016).
+No charge applies if your monthly usage is under $50.00 (as at August 2016).

 For more information,
 see the [pricing details ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/product/pricing/){:new_window}.